billtubbs/SL4WT/README.md

 sim_name = "test_sim_true";  % test optimizer with true system models
 ```

-The 'sim_name' variable refers to a sub-directory in the 'simulations' directory which contains a config file that defines the
+The `sim_name` variable refers to a sub-directory in the 'simulations' directory which contains a config file that defines the
 simulation and load optimizer setup.

 If you run the above simulation, you should get the following output: